Marketing and Content: The Critical Importance of Consistent Writing Standards

 important-3

-And also don’t forget that that means that the vast majority of companies — 81 percent — need to either improve the quality of their content, ensure that their content is more consistent, or both!
+And also don’t forget that that means that the vast majority of companies — 81 percent — need to either improve the quality of their content, make sure that their content is more consistent, or both!

 To better understand what all of this means, imagine that you’re a customer engaging with a brand for the first time.
 Let’s pretend that your initial point of contact is reading a news item that you find online.